Portuguese Communist Party: Patriotism

+A 2010 poster, proclaiming "left-wing and patriotic politics".

 The party opposes European integration and capitalism in general, and became known for its anti-austerity and anti-European Troika protests.
 It has been described as nationalist and Eurosceptic and one of its slogans is “for a patriotic and left politics.”
 It promotes "a form of Stalin's ‘socialism in one country’" that calls for the national liberation of Portugal "against capitalist elites and their foreign imperialist masters".
 The party argues that left-wing patriotism will lead to a "“sorely needed anti-monopolist, anti-imperialist rupture" and that the dissolution of NATO is a "crucial objective towards national sovereignty and world peace".
 The PCP "explicitly and frequently lays claims to patriotism".
 It frequently displays Portuguese national symbols, promotes a "national approach to the communist struggle", and states that its goals is to build "a free and sovereign country that realises a policy of unwavering defence of its interests, a patriotic policy".
 The party's former Member of the European Parliament, Pedro Guerreiro, stated:

 Our history demonstrates that the great moments of progressive advance were carried out and reached by the popular masses, always having as base and aspiration the affirmation of national sovereignty and national independence – so it was with the April Revolution and the Constitution that consecrated it, so it is now with the patriotic and left-wing alternative that is necessary for the country. [...]
 Left-wing politics must be necessarily based on the affirmation and full exercise of national sovereignty and national independence – that is, left-wing politics must be patriotic or it will not be.

 For the PCP, class struggle is associated with defending national sovereignty.
 The party argues that Portugal needs to establish 'national independence' and fight back imperialist forces before it could break with capitalism.
 It argues that "in [the] face of imperialism, the struggle for the defence of national sovereignty and independence is an expression of class struggle".
 One of the avenues through which Portugal is to defend its sovereignty is through breaking the foreign domination of Portuguese economy and ending the subjugation of Portugal to foreign interests.
 It proposes to counter the submissive place of Portugal in the economic world order through the establishment of a 'more scientific economy'; in the short term, the PCP envisions "the coexistence of state-run, self-managed, cooperative, collective, family and individually-run forms of private organization".